1. Himachal Pradesh towards harnessing the benefits of Biotechnology

 The Biotechnology Policy will be operational in the State of Himachal Pradesh.

 Development of Biotechnology infrastructure for BT Industry in the State will be facilitated by the Industries Department.
 The State Government, through collaborative partnerships and provisions of facilities, proposes to encourage and facilitate the private sector, in developing necessary Biotechnology industrial infrastructure such as Biotechn0logy Parks and other supporting infrastructure for research, training, testing, accreditation, etc.

 State’s varied regional characteristics such as geographic location; agroclimatic conditions, distribution of industries, academic institutes, research centre etc. provide comparative advantage to particular biotech sector.
 In view of such comparative advantages the State Government proposes to encourage the development of dedicated clusters in the following area:

 The State is already in the process of setting up a Biotechnology Park at Aduwal, Teh.
 Nalagarh, Dist.
 Solan.
 It is proposed to setup Biotechnology Par’..s/ BT Industrial.
-Cluster in Himachal Pradesh in association with the private sector to boost biotechnology based ventures.
+Cluster in Himachal Pradesh in association with the private sector to boost biotechnology-based ventures.
 Biotechnology based and other auxiliary industries will be located in these Parks.
-It is proposed to locate these Parks on the Solan and Sirmour districts.
+It is proposed to locate these Parks in the Solan and Sirmour districts.